HIKKANOTE/web-course/README.md

 # web-course
-This is my project from college
+This is my project from college written on Object Pascal in IDE Delphi 7